dojo/docs/developer/design/bootstrap.rst

 ...this *cannot* be loaded asynchronously.

-There is another problem getting applications contructed for the v1.x synchronous loader to load asynchronouls since these programs typically depend on dojo being initialized with the dojo synchronous loader and dojo base APIs immediately upon return from injecting dojo.js.
+There is another problem getting applications contructed for the v1.x synchronous loader to load asynchronously since these programs typically depend on dojo being initialized with the dojo synchronous loader and dojo base APIs immediately upon return from injecting dojo.js.
 For example, v1.x code often looks like this: